joaomarcos98/Fin-API/README.md

         yarn  - for install all dependecies

-        yarn dev - for start a node server
+        yarn dev - for start the node server

 ---